7 Best Places to Sell Clothes Online (for Fast Cash!)

 Spruce Up Your Items

 You don’t have to get your clothes professionally dry cleaned before selling them.
-But you should wash, clean and iron out any wrinkles before putting them on the market.
+But you should wash, clean, and iron any wrinkles before putting them on the market.
+For purses or shoes, try to buff out any scuffs, remove stains, or make hardware repairs.
+If you can’t, make sure you note that in the item description.

 It’s essential to send off your items in their best possible condition to become a trusted seller and earn positive feedback.
-You don’t want to send someone a wrinkled dress that smells like your cat.
+People are more inclined to buy from sellers with good, positive reputations.

 Anyone Can Make Money Selling Clothes Online